Introduction and Overview:

 Guardians look to the future and tend to see all the things that could potentially be a problem.
 They have a gift for analyzing and/or sensing what could go wrong before it happens.
 They are committed to protecting people and the organization from potential harm.

-As a result of taking the Individual Orientation Survey and working with your customized report you will:
+As a result of taking the Individual Archetypes of Change Survey and working with your customized report you will:

 - Become familiar with your normal worldview and discover opportunities for seeing things in new ways.